 Manchester Urban Ageing Research Group (MUARG)

 Understanding the relationship between population ageing and urban change has become a major issue for public policy, and an increasingly important area for interdisciplinary research.

 Our research supports the promotion of age-friendly environments at global, EU, national and local level.
-We have a particular focus on understanding issues relating to social exclusion and pressures facing older people in areas subject to economic decline.
+MUARG has a particular focus on understanding issues relating to social exclusion and pressures facing older people in areas subject to economic decline.

 Aims and objectives